RonIsakov/RonIsakov/README.md

 #  Hi, I'm Ron Isakov

 A Back-End Python Developer specializing in AI Agents and Machine Learning.
-Currently, I build automated LLM workflows and integrate APIs using LangGraph, LangChain, and other no code platforms.
+Currently, I build automated LLM workflows and integrate APIs using python, LangGraph, LangChain, and other no code platforms.

 ## Experience